yatw/SoftKeyboardAdjust/README.md

 1. Changed how to detect keyboard close.
 By comparing the previous available height with available height now.
 If keyboard is closed, then previous height (with keyboard) is less than available height now.
 And that difference need to be large enough.
 (1/4 of the screen, change as you like)
 ![detectClose.png](demo/detectClose.png)

+Some phone, like the motorola XT1097, will disable the full screen mode after opening the soft keyboard.
+This mean the bottom navigation bar will appear and cause our height to change.
+It does not reach 1/4 of the screen and our listener think the keyboard just closed. (which it is not)
 2. onKeyboardOpen, I do not requestLayout.
 Calling requestLayout() here cause a blank white space in between the keyboard and content.
 I suspect it is because it is trying to resize after the pan up.
 ![blankWhiteSpace.jpg](demo/blankWhiteSpace.jpg)